WomensLaw is not just for women. We serve and support all survivors, no matter their sex or gender.

 - the law or a court order requires the landlord to so do; or

-- the person that the landlord is talking to is the “qualified third party” who provided the written documentation for you that states that you are a victim; the landlord is allowed to call that person to verify what is written in the documentation.1
+- the person that the landlord is talking to is the “qualified third party” who provided the written documentation for you that states that you are a victim.
+In that case, the landlord is allowed to call that person to verify what is written in the documentation.1

 © 2008–2020 WomensLaw.org is a project of the National Network to End Domestic Violence, Inc. All rights reserved.
 This website is funded in part through a grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this website (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).
 NNEDV is a 501©(3) non-profit organization; EIN 52-1973408.